oneapi-src/oneDNN/doc/programming_model/attributes.md

 that there is no primitive implementation that supports such a configuration.
 In this case, the library will return #dnnl_unimplemented in the case of the C API or throw a corresponding @ref dnnl::error exception in the case of the C++ API.
-Unfortunately, the library doesn't currently provide any hints about what exactly is going wrong in this case.
+Unfortunately, the library does not currently provide any hints about what exactly is going wrong in this case.
 The corresponding section of the documentation simply documents the primitives' capabilities.